karimagnusson/slinq/README.md

 # Slinq

-A PostgreSQL query builder for Scala/ZIO that mirrors SQL structure directly in code.
+A PostgreSQL query builder for Scala that mirrors SQL structure directly in code.

 > *Write queries you can read*
 > *Let the compiler test them*